 Spelunking at Margaret River Limestone Caves (Source Website)

-One of the coolest thing to see this winter in Esperance is the Esperance Stonehenge.
+One of the coolest things to see this winter in Esperance is the Esperance Stonehenge.
 It is a replica of the original Stonehenge in UK, using the Esperance Pink Granite.
-The sun sets align with the Station Stones and shine through to the altar stone.
+The sun sets align with the Station Stones and shines through to the altar stone.
 This amazing site to witness occurs during winter solstice on 21st of June.

 Stonehenge in Esperance (Source Website)